grangerl330/Tennis-Journal/README.md

 $ bundle install

-and
+$ rake db:create

-$ rake db:create && rake db:migrate
+$ rake db:migrate

 To start the servers on your local machine, run: